Liverpool railway station, Sydney

-Liverpool railway station is a heritage-listed railway station located on the Main Southern line, serving the Sydney suburb of Liverpool in Australia.
-It is served by Sydney Trains' T2 Leppington & Inner West Line, T3 Liverpool & Inner West Line and T5 Cumberland services.
+Liverpool railway station is a heritage-listed suburban railway station located on the Main Southern line, serving the Sydney suburb of Liverpool.
+It is served by Sydney Trains T2 Leppington & Inner West Line, T3 Liverpool & Inner West Line and T5 Cumberland Line services.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The town (now suburb) of Liverpool on the Georges River was one of the earliest settlements of the colony of New South Wales.
 The station opened on 26 September 1856 and was an early terminus of the Main South line.
 Immediately north of Liverpool station, a former branch line crossed the Georges River and entered the Holsworthy military base.
 The pylons for the bridge over the river have been reused to provide a pedestrian walkway.